PengKevinZheng/JAVA-IO/README.md

 For Streams:
-   1. InputStream vs OutputStream
-    InputStream is used for many things that you read from.
+   1. InputStream vs OutputStream a.InputStream is used for many things that you read from.
     ex: an method that can read from an existing file(read byte one by one):

       public static void printlnHex(String fileName) throws IOException{